-On July 29, 2011, the State of California ("State") issued a letter to federal agencies which outlined and requested approval for its strategy to consolidate the State's eligibility systems, which was approved on April 5, 2012.
-Subsequently, the State Legislature enacted Chapter 13 of 2011-2012 Assembly Bill No. 16, Blumenfield, which will decrease the number of SAWS systems to two and migrates the 39 C-IV counties into a system jointly designed with Los Angeles County under the LEADER Replacement System ("LRS").
-This effort will result in a combined 40-county system, which will be known as the California Automated Consortium Eligibility System (CalACES).
+On July 29, 2011, the State of California (State) issued a letter to federal agencies that outlined and requested approval for its strategy to consolidate the statewide automated welfare systems, which was approved by the federal agencies on April 5, 2012.
+Subsequently, the State Legislature enacted Chapter 13 of 2011-2012 Assembly Bill No. 16, Blumenfield, to require that the 39 C-IV counties migrate to a system jointly designed by the 39 C-IV counties and Los Angeles County under the LRS contract, and that the migration result in a new consortium composed of the 40 counties.